machouinard/powerpress-posts-from-mysql/readme.txt

 8. The 21 records previously published (340 - 360) have been skipped while the 15 new records (325 - 339) have been succesfully posted.

 == Changelog ==
+v 0.9.4

+* Added check to ensure BluBrry PowerPress is installed and activated
+* More CSS and HTML changes in an attempt to pretty this thing up a bit
+* Added a link to the settings page from installed plugins page
+* Changed code to allow for localization
+* Used Google Translate to create .mo files for:
+* French
+* Spanish - Spain/Ecuador
+* Italian
+* Danish - Denmark
+* German
+* Turkish

 v 0.9.2

 * Included a Primary Key field in the settings page